aleksey-ka/OpenAP-AstroPhotography/README.md

-# OpenAstroPhotography
+# OpenAP-AstroPhotography
-Astrophotography capture tool (for now only ZWO cameras and filter wheels are supported and a DIY focuser)
+Open astrophotography capture tool (for now only ZWO cameras and filter wheels are supported and a DIY focuser)

 ![Sample](sample.jpg)